appnexus/schema-tool/readme.md

 + `-v` outputs verbose error messages
 + `-f` will ignore errors and move on to running the next alter
 + `-n` (only on `up` and `down`) specifies the number of alters to run from current point
-+ `ref` you can provide a reference number to run up/down to. for rebuild it will run down to this commit and back up (inclusively)
++ `ref` you can provide a reference number to run up/down to.
+For rebuild it will run down to this commit and back up (inclusively)

 You may run into errors when switching branches often because the tool will get confused on